ConceptsAutoscaling

 Autoscaling Rules

-Flightcontrol sets up autoscaling rules on Fargate for each type of service (web service and worker).
+Flightcontrol sets up autoscaling rules on ECS for each type of service (web service and worker).

 The default autoscaling rules used by both types are: